godcrampy/elemental/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Note: These implementations are for understanding the algorithms and data structures.
+The standard libraries of the language may have a faster implementation of this.

 ### Prerequisites